- 1. Admire the architecture of the Victoria Quarter Galleries

 You might get cheaper than a plane.

 I find it also a good plan if you are in Manchester, Scotland or London to spend 1 or 2 days in this city.
 Even if you live in Holland, since Amsterdam there are flights to Leeds and it takes only an hour.

-If you have any questions or questions, you can send me an email or write it in comments.
+If you have any questions, you can send me an email or write it in comments.

-If you want to see more pictures of my travels, since here I only put a few, do not hesitate to follow me in my Instagram clicking here.
+If you want to see more pictures of my travels since here I only put a few, do not hesitate to follow me on my Instagram clicking here.

 Thank you so much for reading me.

 If you liked the article and want to save it for later, Pin it: